A Mob in the Agora, But Prayer in the Square

 What sort of impact do you think it will have?

-I have no idea.
+I don't know.
 We are beyond the place where good arguments really make a difference.
 It’s only about power and money, sadly, not only in politics, but also often in the Church.
 The Synodal Process is carefully designed to manipulate the consciousness of believers into acceptance of a new Church that adapts to the demands of the sexual revolution.

 The bishops have given 50% of their authority in decision-making to the Zentralkomitee der Deutschen Katholiken [the German Church's largest lay group] which has pushed for liberalisms for as long as I can remember.
 Since the majority of the bishops are also “Marxists” [supporters of German Cardinal Reinhard Marx], the outcome will be as intended: change in the perennial teaching of the Church in matters of priesthood — celibacy and women’s ordination — and sexual morals.
 We’re beyond the state where we have an agora where we can actually search for the truth together.